uaf-arctic-eco-modeling/dvm-dos-tem/docs_src/sphinx/source/examples_and_tutorials/using_github_issues.rst

    ", for paragraphs

 ########################
-Using the Issue tracker
+Using the Issue Tracker
 ########################

-Write this...
+- What is an issue tracker
+- How to navigate the website
+- what info to include in the issue